-In the third step, the members of the Partnership proposed and agreed upon a large set of Actions that addressed a selection of the key bottlenecks that had been identified during step 2.
+In the third step, the members of the Partnership proposed and agreed upon a large set of specific Actions that addressed a selection of the key bottlenecks that had been identified during step 2.
 The next meeting, held in Pamplona, served to develop the list of Actions.
-These were with accompanied with the rationales for the selection of the specific Actions, as well as gathering commitment among the Partnership for the drafting and implementation of the Actions.
+These were accompanied with the rationales for the selection of the specific Actions, as well as efforts to identify the commitment of the Partners for drafting and implementing the Actions.